-Any Obando is an associate in the Business Law Group at Cassels.
+Any Obando (she/her/hers) is an associate in the Business Law Group at Cassels.
 Any practices in the areas of intellectual property (including copyright and trademark) and entertainment.
 Her practice involves assisting clients with intellectual property disputes and litigation, as well as the protection, enforcement, and licensing of intellectual property rights.
 During law school, she volunteered as a case worker for Fair Change Community Legal Services, a legal clinic that provides advocacy services to homeless and street-involved citizens of Toronto.

 Any graduated from the J.D. program at Osgoode Hall Law School.
 While there, she was a research assistant for Professor Alan Young, where she had an opportunity to co-draft a factum for the Court of Appeal for Ontario.
 While at Osgoode, she received the Justice Marc Rosenberg 74’ Award for zealous advocacy.